matwu/coreos-vagrant/README.md

 ---

 ### Development Environmemnt
-Use below commands to build CoreOS environment with Vagrant into your mac
+Use below commands to build CoreOS environment with Vagrant into your mac.

 ```bash
 $ git clone https://github.com/coreos/coreos-vagrant/